 Once you get photographing a face properly you will often see the Celebrity lookalike(s) of the actor you are shooting with.
 This is really fun but also gives valuable insight into the types of looks and roles an actor might be best suited to.
 It also gives actors a way of researching the best type of clothing hairstyles and overall styling as they move forward into their career.

 Why are they are called headshots when they actually are “face” shots?

-The very best actors in the world are, without exception, brilliant with the eyes and possess a calmness and stillness that brings confidence and believability to the role they are playing.
-There are so many great examples of this, e.g. Phillip Seymour Hoffman in the Master (or any film to fair) and Daniel Day Lewis in his films.
-The way they use the eyes as a tool is so important (below screenshots are not my images they are just to illustrate the point above).
+The very best actors in the world are, without exception, brilliant with their eyes and seem to possess a calmness and stillness believability to the role they are playing.
+There are so many great examples of this, e.g. Phillip Seymour Hoffman in the Master (or any film to fair) and Daniel Day Lewis in his performances.
+The way these actors use the eyes as an acting tool is so important in the overall delivery. (below screenshots are NOT my images they are just to illustrate the point above).

 At the other end of the scale in so many actors’ headshots and showreels they often seem to be staring into nothing rather than using the eyes and portraying a real connection with the scene or the dialogue.

 Hair and makeup is where shoots start to get more expensive, but will enable more polished looks.
 It’s also a good chance for a young actor to learn what makeup works best on camera and these are insights you can used when preparing for auditions.